adityasimant/Freedom20/README.md

 ## Contributing

 Do you think you can improve our app in any means?
 You can add any kind of value, fix bugs or point out issues.
-Please read contributing guide and code of conduct before proceeding.
+Please read [contributing guide](https://github.com/adityasimant/Freedom20/blob/master/contributing.md) before proceeding.